Can’t Take Screenshot Due to Security Policy—Try These Fixes

 Fixing Device Restrictions that Prevent Screenshots

-- For Android devices supplied by work or school, it may have a device-based or account-based restriction to prevent screenshot capturing for company security policy reasons.
+- Android devices supplied by work or school: Settings may have a device-based or account-based restriction to prevent screenshot capturing for company security policy reasons.

-- For privately owned Android devices, the manufacturer may have set a restriction on screenshots or the feature has been disabled since the time of purchase.
+- For privately owned Android devices: The manufacturer may have set a restriction on screenshots, or the feature has been disabled.

-For devices issued by an institution, you can consider getting in touch with the IT department to ask them whether this is an intentional restriction and for their advice on how to take screenshots using the device.
+For devices issued by an institution, you can consider contacting the IT department to ask them whether this is an intentional restriction and for their advice on taking screenshots using the device.

 High-Security App Restrictions

-Because of the high-security level needed and required by some applications such as financial and money management apps, as well as those storing confidential data, the screenshot feature with these platforms may be disabled.
+Because of the high-security level needed and required by some applications, such as financial and money management apps and those storing confidential data, the screenshot feature with these platforms may be disabled.

 Also, Facebook and Netflix may disable screenshot capturing due to privacy protection or copyrighted content.

-Alternatively, the app or the model of the device you’re using may allow you to disable the restriction preventing you from taking the screenshot.
+Alternatively, the app or the device model you’re using may allow you to disable the restriction preventing you from taking the screenshot.
 Try going to the app settings to see what options are available.

 Can I Remove Security Policies from my phone to take restricted Screenshots?

-The only possible way to remove certain policies is if you have the Google Device Policy app on your phone, which most people don’t.
+The only possible way to remove specific policies is if you have the Google Device Policy app on your phone, which most people don’t.
 The app is only for businesses using G Suite.

-If the phone was given to you or you bought a used business phone and it has Google Device Policy installed, you can remove Google Device Policy but be sure to deregister the associated Google accounts first.
+Suppose the phone was given to you or you bought a used business phone with Google Device Policy installed.
+In that case, you can remove Google Device Policy but deregister the associated Google accounts first.

 1. Head to “Settings.” and tap on “Apps” or “Apps & notifications.”